 TYPO3 vs WordPress – My Honest Opinion

-A nuanced comparison of two CMS giants: WordPress scores with ecosystem and simplicity, TYPO3 with data modeling and enterprise features.
+A nuanced comparison of two CMS giants: WordPress scores with its ecosystem and simplicity, TYPO3 with its data model and enterprise features.
 Both have their place.

 Introduction

-Let me say it straight away: I love WordPress.
-Really.
-The ecosystem is magnificent—a great community, thousands of themes, plugins for every conceivable purpose.
-In Vienna, we say: "Es ist wie im Zuckerlgschäft" (It's like being in a candy shop—huge selection, so many good things, but what should I choose?).
+Let me say this right away: I love WordPress.
+Truly.
+The ecosystem is magnificent – a great community, thousands of themes, plugins for every conceivable purpose.
+In Vienna, we say: "Es ist wie im Zuckerlgschäft" (It's like being in a sweet shop – a huge selection, so many good things, but what on earth should I choose?).

-Almost everyone in the industry knows how to operate WordPress, which is also an enormous advantage.
+Almost everyone in the industry knows how to use WordPress, which is another enormous advantage.

 This article is not a one-sided "TYPO3 is better" manifesto.
-It is intended to present a nuanced view—based on 20+ years of experience with both systems.
-Respectful, technically grounded, and practical.
+It offers a nuanced perspective – based on 20+ years of experience with both systems.
+Respectful, technically sound, and practical.

 Transparency & Notes

-Our Position: webconsulting gmbh works almost exclusively with TYPO3.
-We pass WordPress inquiries on to partners.
+Our position: webconsulting gmbh works almost exclusively with TYPO3.
+We forward WordPress enquiries to partners.

-Presentation: This article uses conscious simplifications to make complex technical matters understandable.
-The huge selection of themes in WordPress also has downsides: Many themes are overloaded with features that are rarely used—this slows down the website and complicates updates.
+Representation: This article uses deliberate simplifications to make complex technical matters understandable.
+The huge selection of themes in WordPress also has its downsides: many themes are overloaded with features that are rarely needed – this slows down the website and makes updates more difficult.
 Nevertheless, the ecosystem remains one of its greatest strengths.

 WordPress – The Ecosystem Powerhouse